zvuho/SoundPaint/README.md

 ## Intro

+You can try the app with the compiled Windows and Linux executables.

+Listen to the colors under your fingertips.
-Lets you listen to your drawing or any pic.
-In an interactive or semirandom way.
-In a flexible relationship between colors and musical notes.
+Your drawing or any picture, in an interactive or semirandom way.
+Creating a flexible relationship between colors and musical notes.

-You need a processing IDE and import the MINIM audio library.
+To work on it you need a processing IDE and import the MINIM audio library.

 There s a colors palette in the shape of a piano, each key color is calibrated to sound like that piano key when the LISTEN mode is on.